-Council recognises the need to allow suppliers and contractors the opportunity to fairly compete for Council business and, as such, Council has set parameters around the number and nature of quotes that Council is to obtain at various price levels.
+Council recognises the need to allow Suppliers the opportunity to fairly compete for Council business and, as such, Council has set parameters around the number and nature of quotes that Council is to obtain at various price levels.

-Council staff must ensure equal dealings with suppliers and contractors and refrain from engaging in practices that aim to give a party an improper advantage over another or could be perceived as anticompetitive.
+Council staff must ensure equal dealings with Suppliers and refrain from engaging in practices that aim to give a party an improper advantage over another or could be perceived as anticompetitive.